Coupler curves of moving graphs and counting realizations of rigid graphs: Sufficient conditions for centricity of calligraphs

 We remark that in \PRP{vert} and \LEM{case5678} we consider the linear projection $\pi=\Upsilon_R\wr\Upsilon_S$ instead of $\kappa=\Upsilon_R\wr\{x_0,y_0\}$, but the translation to the setting of this example is straightforward. \END \end{example}

 \begin{proposition} A calligraph $\cG$ is centric if the following 8 conditions hold for all~$c\in\{0,\ii\}$: \\ $

 $ \end{proposition}

-\begin{proof} Suppose that $\Gamma_\fH$ is the series associated to $\cG$.
+\begin{proof} Let $\Gamma_\fH$ be the series associated to $\cG$ as characterized by \LEM{dim}\ref{lem:dim:c}.
 It is straightforward to see that Condition~1 implies that the curves in $\Gamma_\fH$ meet the line at infinity only at the cyclic points (see \EXM{C3}).
 The first equality in each row of \TAB{cases} is a direct consequence of the definitions (see \EXM{ophat}).
 Thus, if the remaining set relations in \TAB{cases} hold, then the assertions of this proposition follow from \LEM{centric}.
 Two general curves in~$\Gamma_\fH$ do not have a common component, and thus their defining polynomials do not contain a $(x_0)$-factor or $(y_0)$-factor.
 Hence, we can replace $\oG$, $\oH$, $\oF_{x_0}\circ \oM$, $\oF_{y_0}\circ\oN$ by $G$, $H$, $M$, $N$, \resp.
 Moreover, we can replace $B_{y_0}$ with $B$, since the operator~$N_c$ interchanges $x_0$ and $y_0$.
 The set relations in \TAB{cases} are now a consequence of \LEMS{lem:op,lem:T}, and thus we concluded the proof. \end{proof}